Matthew Chapter 24

 45'Who, then, is the servant, faithful and wise, whom his lord did set over his household, to give them the nourishment in season?
 46Happy that servant, whom his lord, having come, shall find doing so; 47verily I say to you, that over all his substance he will set him.
 48'And, if that evil servant may say in his heart, My Lord doth delay to come, 49and may begin to beat the fellow-servants, and to eat and to drink with the drunken, 50the lord of that servant will arrive in a day when he doth not expect, and in an hour of which he doth not know, 51and will cut him off, and his portion with the hypocrites will appoint; there shall be the weeping and the gnashing of the teeth.

-Jesus Foretells the Destruction of the Temple
+Jesus Foretells the Temple's Destruction

 Signs of the End of the Age